 Dr. Billy Kidd researched romantic relationships for 15 years.
 He held focus groups in various cities across the nation.

 In my practice as a psychotherapist, I've met a lot of young adult women.
-Often, they feel very confused as a result of their relationship with their partners.
 The list below contains the reasons that some of them broke up with their lovers.
 A few reasons may be similar to your situation if you are thinking of breaking up with yours.
 Knowing this should empower you to see that your situation is not unique.
 If so, concentrate on what you really want to do with your life—and if that requires breaking up, do it.

 The reasons for the breakups are divided into four categories: